IakovlevaNatalia/FoolOrGenius/README.md

 🎆2048 Game
 A replica of the "2048" game developed while learning Windows Forms technology.
 To showcase user game scores retrieved from the MS SQL Server database, the graphical component DataGridView was used.
 <img src="https://github.com/IakovlevaNatalia/FoolOrGenius/assets/69373349/405beafa-c052-48c4-92bc-cdd8fef3cb71" width="425" height="475"/>
-To showcase user game scores retrieved from the MS SQL Server database, the WinForms graphical component DataGridView was used.
+To showcase user game scores stored in the MS SQL Server database, the WinForms control DataGridView was used.
 Users can choose the size of the game board
 ![2048Rules (1)](https://github.com/IakovlevaNatalia/FoolOrGenius/assets/69373349/f8e8016a-bb26-427e-9c90-901709bf6e2a)
 To get the best results retrieved from the MS SQL Server database, LINQ was used
 ![LINQ](https://github.com/IakovlevaNatalia/FoolOrGenius/assets/69373349/6f8baae0-6478-47be-b129-9bbe5b57f215)